MounoHeart/RTLtoDialog/README.md

 # RTLtoDialog
-Sublime Plugin to show RTL text on Dialog box
+Sublime Plugin to show RTL text on Dialog box on Hover